frostime/sy-query-view/README.md

 The following example codes will be downloaded locally with the plugin.
 You can: view these scripts in `plugins/sy-query-view/example`​.

-💡 Of course, it's more convenient to click "Examples" in the top-left plugin menu to view the sample code in a new tab.
+> 💡 **The full example code**: Click "Examples" in the top-left plugin menu to view the sample code in a new tab.

 ​![image](assets/image-20241211194155-oc0yj5l.png)​

+Here shows part of the examples:

 ### Display the Backlink Table of the Current Document